DianaSill/pneumonia-detection/README.md

 ## Conclusion

-This project shows a successful application of deep learning in medical imaging.
+This project shows an application of deep learning in medical imaging.
 The model achieved an good 93% accuracy on the test set, with balanced precision and recall across both classes.
 This highlights the potential of AI in assisting medical professionals with pneumonia detection.

 ### Key Takeaways:
 - The CNN effectively identified pneumonia from chest X-rays with high accuracy.